Cparker96/ORR-Checks/README.md

  - Azure Gov - "AzureUSGovernment_Old"
  - Azure Gov GCC High - "AzureUSGovernment"

+* Every file has a three character code appended to the end of it indicating which OS it belongs to for performing ORR
+ - win = windows
+ - lnx = linux
+ - vmw = vmware

 ## Need help?
 If there are any questions please reach out to CloudOps@Textron.com via email with the textfile output, Server Name, Ticket Number, and Timestamp of the run you are having trouble with.